Kelvin-Froude wake patterns of a traveling pressure disturbance: Motivation

-(ii) Since there is more to the wake than apparent wake angle, how does the Froude number $F$ control the appearance of the wake, i.e. what are possible wake patterns?
-While there exist qualitative arguments putatively explaining the effect of the Froude number \cite{Lighthill}, quantitative understanding is lacking.
+(ii) Since there is more to the wake than apparent wake angle, how does the Froude number $F$ control the appearance of the wake?
+What are the possible wake patterns?
+There exist qualitative arguments explaining the role of the Froude number~\cite{Lighthill}, but no first-principles theoretical understanding has been developed.

 (iii) How is it possible for the wake to be bounded by Kelvin's $39^{\circ}$ angle for small $F$?
 It is a puzzle because in this case the pattern has to be least similar to the ideal, $F=\infty$, Kelvin wake.